ROWAN UNIVERSITY POLICY

 - Upon the submission of applications to sponsors for funded research (whose sponsor is not DHHS, DHHS agency, or the National Science Foundation), or prior to the commencement of unsponsored research, or prior to the execution of a licensing agreement with a publicly-traded company in which the investigator has an equity interest or other association that is a conflict, investigators must identify if a conflict exists, the nature of the conflict, any significant financial interests related to the conflict, and any conflicts of commitment.

-- Upon the submission of applications to sponsors for funds, or prior to the commencement of unsponsored research, or prior to the execution of a licensing agreement with a publicly-traded company in which the investigator has either an equity interest that exceeds $5,000 or a greater than one percent (1%) ownership interest, whichever is less, or prior to the execution of a licensing agreement with a non-publicly traded company in which the investigator has an equity interest of any amount, all investigators must complete and submit to the Rowan University Office of Research Compliance or Office of Sponsored Programs the Investigator Financial and Other Personal Interests Disclosure Form, (hereinafter "Disclosure Form", EXHIBIT), and include any such interests related to their Institutional responsibilities described in Section IV.K above for themselves and/or members of their immediate family.
+- Upon the submission of applications to sponsors for funds, or prior to the commencement of unsponsored research, or prior to the execution of a licensing agreement with a publicly-traded company in which the investigator has either an equity interest that exceeds $5,000 or a greater than one percent (1%) ownership interest, whichever is less, or prior to the execution of a licensing agreement with a non-publicly traded company in which the investigator has an equity interest of any amount, all investigators must complete and submit to the Rowan University Office of Research Compliance or Office of Sponsored Programs the Conflict of Interest (COI) and Significant Financial Interest (SFI) form, (hereinafter "Disclosure Form"), and include any such interests related to their Institutional responsibilities described in Section IV.K above for themselves and/or members of their immediate family.
 If the investigator has no such interest, the investigator must check the box indicating that no such interest exists.

-- Each investigator named on the project must complete a Disclosure Form.
+- Investigators that will significantly contribute to a research project and be responsible for and authority granted to approve aspects of the research by the Principal Investigator are key personnel and named on the project must complete a Disclosure Form.
 If one or more such investigators had not been named at the time of proposal submission, a Disclosure Form or Forms must be completed subsequently by such investigator(s) and submitted to the Office of Research Compliance as soon as such investigators are assigned to the project.

 - In the event the research involves human subjects, all investigators must also attach the completed Disclosure Form to the protocol submitted for IRB review.